Dr Kim Ingold NC 4-H Photography Contest Judging

-Judging for the NC 4-H Congress Photo Contest is performed by NC State University Communications and CALS Communications.
-These departments are staffed by communications professionals who are accustomed to creating and/or using photographic images as part of their own work.
+Judging for the Dr Kim Ingold NC 4-H Photography Contest is performed by NC State University Communications.
+This department is staffed by communications professionals who are accustomed to creating and/or using photographic images as part of their own work.

 Relevancy to Category Topic – Is the photo an obvious illustration of the category in which it is entered?
 If the picture doesn’t tell us, does the information on the entry form make it clear how the subject fits the category?